KkRainyre/KkRainyre/README.md

 :office: Software Intern experience in Shanghai - 2021

-:relaxed: Do development for non-profit oraganization - huaman project in Ca - 2023
+:relaxed: Do development for non-profit oraganization - huaman project in CA - 2023

 Looking for developer opportunities in Canada and China.